ethereum/ethereum-org-website/src/content/guides/index.md

 # Ethereum guides

 Do you want to start your Ethereum journey?
-Our practical guides will teach you how to get started step-by-step, and make it easier to navigate this new technology.
+Our practical guides lead you step-by-step on getting started, and make it easier to navigate this new technology.

 ## Getting started